14 budget small bathroom ideas to spruce up your space for less

 A stunning design doesn't have to cost the earth

-Budget small bathroom ideas are a pretty attractive way to give your space a fresh, new look, without having to dip too far into your savings.
+Budget small bathroom ideas are the ultimate way to give your space a cosmetic facelift without needing to save up or dip too far into your savings.

 Work out exactly where you can save and where you'll have to spend and be realistic when it comes to how much you can do yourself and where a professional might be worth the money in the long run.
 If any pipes need moving or lighting needs re-wiring, it's worth paying someone who is qualified, but if it's painting, tiling or swapping over hardware, then think about doing it yourself to keep costs low.